-chronicle of the 20th-Century African-American experience.
-With guidance, the students examine and explore important social issues and historical events that relate to who they are as individuals.
+chronicle of the 20th Century African-American experience—and examine important social issues and historical events.
 Students strengthen their acting skills and performance techniques while entering the world of monologues from all of Wilson’s works.
-As part of the program, students meet with Broadway actors, directors, writers and designers.
+As part of the program, students attend a Broadway or Off Broadway performance and meet with Broadway actors, directors, writers, and designers.

 While participating in the August Wilson Monologue Competition, students: